 Lumber sales and marketing activities are organized into two sales groups to leverage global expertise: Export and North America.
 Interfor Japan Ltd., with an office in Tokyo, has developed niche markets and has increased sales directly to end-users in the Japan market.
-We have an office in France to serve Continental Europe and Middle Eastern markets, and also an office in China to support that country's growing demand for wood.
+Additionally, we have an office in China to support that country's growing demand for wood.